vital987/vubuntu/README.md

    * Click on [Deploy Now](https://heroku.com/deploy?template=https://github.com/vubuntu) button.
    * Set the repo name & variables.
    * Deploy.
-   * [ ! ] The project takes a minute or two to load on Railway after the deployment, till that it will show 404 error, be patient.
  * Manual Method :
    * Edit & Run Command :
      ```